ronnynations21/Pomodoro-tool-v1.0/README.md

-# pomodoro-clock
+# pomodoro-tool-v1.0
-My version of the Pomodoro Clock App
+My version 1.0 of the Pomodoro Tool for help to my route of learning